Coalition government: Ireland

 In Ireland, coalition governments are common; not since 1977 has a single party formed a majority government.
 Coalition governments to date have been led by either Fianna Fáil or Fine Gael.
 They have been joined in government by one or more smaller parties or independent members of parliament (TDs).

 Ireland's first coalition government was formed after the 1948 general election, with five parties and independents represented at cabinet.
 Before 1989, Fianna Fáil had opposed participation in coalition governments, preferring single-party minority government instead.
 It formed a coalition government with the Progressive Democrats in that year.

 The Labour Party has been in government on eight occasions.
 On all but one of those occasions, it was as a junior coalition party to Fine Gael.
 The exception was a government with Fianna Fáil from 1993 to 1994.
 The 29th Government of Ireland (2011–16), was a grand coalition of the two largest parties, as Fianna Fáil had fallen to third place in the Dáil.

-The current government is a Fianna Fáil, Fine Gael and the Green Party.
-It is the first time Fianna Fáil and Fine Gael have served in government together, having derived from opposing sides in the Irish Civil War (1922–23).
+The current government is a Fianna Fáil, Fine Gael and the Independents.
+Although Fianna Fáil and Fine Gael have been serving in government together since 2020, they haven't formed coalition before due to their different roots that goes back to Irish Civil War (1922–23).